-The conference agreement contains 15 titles covering support for commodity crops, horticulture and livestock production, conservation, nutrition, trade and food aid, agricultural research, farm credit, rural development, energy, forestry, and other related programs.
-It also includes tax-related provisions that would make certain changes to tax laws, in order to offset new spending initiatives in the respective bills.
-The bill is intended to replace the most recent 2002 farm bill (P.L.
-107-171) and to guide most federal farm and food policies through FY2012.
-Many provisions of the 2002 farm bill expired in September 2007, but were extended under a series of temporary extensions enacted during the farm bill debate.
+The Food, Conservation, and Energy Act of 2008 (P.L.
+110-246, "2008 farm bill") was enacted into law on June 18, 2008.
+It contains 15 titles covering support for commodity crops, horticulture and livestock production, conservation, nutrition, trade and food aid, agricultural research, farm credit, rural development, energy, forestry, and other related programs.
+It also includes provisions that make certain changes to tax laws, in order to offset some new spending initiatives in the final bill.
+The enacted bill succeeds the most recent 2002 farm bill (P.L.
+107-171) and is to guide most federal farm and food policies through 2012.
+Many provisions of the 2002 farm bill expired in September 2007, but were extended under a series of temporary extensions prior to final enactment of the 2008 bill.